 Skip to content

-An airstrip at Pai is mentioned neither by Royal Thai Air Force histories,3 nor by primary Japanese sources.4
+An airstrip at Pai is mentioned in neither Royal Thai Air Force histories, 4 Nor by primary Japanese sources.
+5

-Allied intelligence noted a road under construction from Chiang Mai via Pai and Mae Hong Son into Burma:5
+November-December 1944: Allied intelligence noted a road under construction from Chiang Mai via Pai and Mae Hong Son into Karenni in Burma: 6

-Allied intelligence further noted that Pai, under its alternate name, “Wieng Tai”, was part of a development of IJA routes between northwest Thailand and Burma.6 No mention is made of an airstrip at Pai.
+March 1945: Allied intelligence further noted that Pai, under its alternate name, “Wieng Tai”, was part of a development of IJA routes between northwest Thailand and Burma.
+7 No mention is made of an airstrip at Pai.
 The village at the other end of this stretch, Sobhuisai, does not appear on modern maps, but the coordinates cited, N19°32 E98°06, place it in the area of present-day Ban Mae Suya (Route 1095: Station 168).

-Pai, again called “Wieng Tai”, is mentioned as part of an improbable route running southwest to Mae Sariang.8 No mention is made of an air facility at Pai.
+June 1945: Pai, again called “Wieng Tai”, is mentioned as part of an improbable route running southwest to Mae Sariang.
+9 No mention is made of an air facility at Pai.

 While roadways of varying quality do now exist through the central part of the route as traced, that route has never been improved as a whole.